yangyangisyou/GitHub-PR-google-extension/README.md

   "content_security_policy": "script-src 'self' 'sha256-......='; object-src 'self'"
 }
 ```
+5. Setting permissions attribute
+  * Note that if you want to use chrome API, make sure you have added permissions.

-5. Build project
+6. Build project
-6. Load and Use it
+7. Load and Use it